Why now is a good time to ask for a pay raise

 "Prior to the meeting, get an offer from another employer.
 Tell current employer you would love to stay, but that you will need them to match the other offer.
 If they don't, take the other job," said JP Geisbauer, principal at Centerpoint Financial Management.

-Interview for other positions even if you don't plan to accept another offer.

-"It always helps if you have applied for other jobs and have a competing offer even if you're not thinking about leaving," Meyer said.
+"It always helps if you have applied for other jobs and have a competing offer even if you're not thinking about leaving," Meyer added.

-Inflation is at a 40-year high, and is driving up the prices of all kind of goods and services.
+Inflation is at a 40-year high, driving up the price of many goods and services.
 But your own increased cost of living should not be your main argument for a pay adjustment.

-Your employer cares about how your work affects them, and less about your own costs, like rent or car payments.
+In other words, your employer cares about how your work affects the organization, and less about your own costs like rent or car payments.

 "Gather all the things to show somebody why you're asking for that compensation raise so you're not just saying it is costing me 10% more for my rent so you should pay me more.
 Maybe that will work, but it's kind of flimsy," said online financial adviser Katie Brewer.